Dyslexia is one of the most common reading and literacy learning difficulty and yet it presents so many questions, primarily what is Dyslexia?

 It is important for your child to continue to work with their speech pathologist to improve their articulation or phonological processing so they are able to blend sounds to read words when the time is right.
 Reading interventions are not recommended before clear speech is consistently established.

-10. What is the best way to help a child with dyslexia?
+10. What is the best way to help a dyslexic child?

-Yes, the DSM-5 allows for the more global term Specific Learning Disorder in Reading.
+Yes, the DSM-5 allows for the more global term Specific Learning Disorder with Impairment in Reading.